Analysis: Linebacker looms as one of the most intriguing positions to watch for Seahawks

 Since then, end/linebacker Bruce Irvin (2012), running back Rashaad Penny (2018) and defensive end L.J.
 Collier (2019) all had reserve or complementary roles as rookies with only Germain Ifedi in 2016 emerging as a starter his first year.

-Which brings us back to Brooks, who as a senior in 2019 at Texas Tech was one of the top inside linebackers in the nation, but whose selection with the 27th overall pick was still somewhat of a surprise given that Seattle has two future Ring of Honorees on hand at the inside linebacker spots (Bobby Wagner, K.J.
-Wright) and drafted two inside linebackers the previous year as potential heirs apparent (Cody Barton, Ben Burr-Kirven).
+Which brings us back to Brooks, who as a senior in 2019 at Texas Tech was one of the top inside linebackers in the nation, but whose selection with the 27th overall choice was still somewhat of a surprise given that Seattle has two future Ring of Honorees on hand at the inside linebacker spots (Bobby Wagner and K.J.
+Wright) and drafted two inside linebackers the previous year as potential heirs apparent (Cody Barton and Ben Burr-Kirven).

-Brooks could also be tried at the outside, or strongside, linebacker spot, but the Seahawks also re-signed Irvin to play there, and with a $5.9 million salary cap hit, they didn’t bring Irvin back not to play him as much as possible.
+Brooks could be tried at the outside, or strongside, linebacker spot, but the Seahawks re-signed Irvin to play there, and with a $5.9 million salary cap hit, they didn’t bring Irvin back not to play him as much as possible.

 So, how will it all fit together?